Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Conclusions and Outlook

 The constructions depicted in Figure~\ref{f:3pairs} have a noteworthy variation: Moving the vertex $\n_5\<\to(2,2,{-}1)$ causes $d(\n_{254})\<=2\<=d(\n_{345})$ but also places the subdividing vertex $\n_6$ within the edge $\q_{45}$.
-This allows subdividing both (now $\deg\<=2$) facets, $\q_{254}$ and $\q_{345}$, without introducing new vertices, and so provides this stretched version of the convex polytope $\pDs{\fB}$ with a regular triangulating subdivision that encodes a smooth, Fano toric variety. \VEX{ing} as above now produces the non-convex $\pDs{\FF[3]{2,2}}$.
+This allows subdividing both (now $\deg\<=2$) facets, $\q_{254}$ and $\q_{345}$, without introducing new vertices, and so provides this stretched version of the convex polytope $\pDs{\fB}$ with a smooth triangulating subdivision that encodes a smooth, Fano toric variety.
+VEX{ing} as above now produces the non-convex $\pDs{\FF[3]{2,2}}$.

-\paragraph{Acknowledgments:} We should like to thank Y.~Cui, C.F.~Doran, A.~Gholampour, K.~Iga, H.~Schenck and J.~Rosenberg for helpful discussions on these topics, and especially M.~Masuda for generous help with torus manifolds and the rich an diverse literature on this topic.
+\paragraph{Acknowledgments:} We should like to thank C.F.~Doran, A.~Gholampour, K.~Iga, A.~Malmendier, H.~Schenck, J.~Rosenberg and especially Y.~Cui for helpful discussions on these topics, and M.~Masuda for his generous help with torus manifolds and the rich and diverse literature on this topic.
 PB\ would like to thank the CERN Theory Group for their hospitality over the past several years.
+His work is supported in part by the Department of Energy grant DE-SC0020220.
 TH\ is grateful to the Department of Mathematics, University of Maryland, College Park MD, and the Physics Department of the Faculty of Natural Sciences of the University of Novi Sad, Serbia, for the recurring hospitality and resources.